joshua19881228/joshua19881228.github.io/_posts/Using_Linux/2019-06-15-Using-MXNET-on-Jetson-TX1.md

 **6. image.io error when testing GluonCV**

 Need to compile libmxnet.so with OpenCV.
-Modify USE_OPENCV in config.mk

-`USE_OPENCV = 1`
+Modify USE_OPENCV in config.mk. set `USE_OPENCV = 1`